MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 |PostAuthenticationResetDelay|Yes|Yes|Yes|
 |PostAuthenticationActions|Yes|Yes|Yes|

 You can administer almost all settings by using any policy management mechanism.
 The [Windows LAPS configuration service provider (CSP)](/windows/client-management/mdm/laps-csp) has two exceptions to this rule.
 The Windows LAPS CSP supports two settings that aren't in the preceding table: ResetPassword and ResetPasswordStatus.
-The Windows LAPS CSP doesn't support the ADBackupDSRMPassword setting (domain controllers are never managed via CSP).
-For more information, see the LAPS CSP documentation for more info.
+Also, Windows LAPS CSP doesn't support the ADBackupDSRMPassword setting (domain controllers are never managed via CSP).
+For more information, see the LAPS CSP documentation.

 ## Windows LAPS Group Policy